sosuke-k/Laticauda/README.md

 #### Acknowledgments
 This theme is based on [scorphish](https://github.com/oh-my-fish/theme-scorphish), many thanks to the author <(_ _)>

-I hope it will counteract your irritation.
+I hope it will counteract my irritation.